inamuu/aws_lambda_tools/todoist_notify/README.md

 # todoist_notify with AWS lambda
-# Set environment using envchain.
+## Set environment using envchain or os environment

 See https://techlife.cookpad.com/entry/envchain